Investment Tax Deductions You May Have Overlooked

 As a new investor, you might not realize there are a number of investment tax deductions for which you might qualify, lowering your overall tax burden.
 This simple guide was designed to help you discover some of those potential investing tax deductions you may not have known existed so you can ask your qualified accountant or tax attorney if it is something of which you can avail yourself, keeping more cash in your pocket.

-Although you cannot deduct the commissions you pay to your stock broker on trades executed in your brokerage account — those are added to the cost basis of your individual tax lot positions and eventually used to calculate any applicable capital gains or capital losses, on which you will pay taxes or potentially receive a tax deduction — there are a number of fees, expenses, and other advisory charges on which you might be able to take an investment tax deduction depending upon the circumstances including, in some cases, how large of an expense they represent to your taxable or adjusted gross income.
+Although you cannot deduct the commissions, you pay to your stockbroker, on trades executed in your brokerage account.
+Commissions are added to the cost basis of your tax lot positions and eventually used to calculate any applicable capital gains or capital losses, on which you will pay taxes or potentially receive a tax deduction.
+There are some fees, expenses, and other advisory charges on which you might be able to take an investment tax deduction depending upon the circumstances including, in some cases, how large of an expense they represent to your taxable or adjusted gross income.

 - Investment advisory fees are tax deductible only on portions that exceed 2 percent of your adjusted gross income.
 You write them off by listing them on Schedule A under "Job Expenses and Certain Miscellaneous Deductions"

 - Investment advisory fees are considered a tax preference item as defined in the calculation of the Alternative Minimum Tax, or AMT.
 If you get hit with the alternative minimum tax, a portion or the entirety of your investment advisory fee deduction will be disallowed so you can't take advantage of the write-off.